 The simple query presents a challenging scenario to the Cache.
 As the filter operation applied to column a is not particularly complex, its execution time can be assumed to be short.
 Therefore, the Cache has little time during which it must prefetch, which will amplify delays caused by processing overhead in the Cache or during accelerator offload.
 Additionally, it can be assumed that the task is memory bound.
-As the prefetching of b in $SCAN_b$ and the load and subsequent filter of a in $SCAN_a$ will execute in parallel, caching therefore directly reduces the memory bandwidth available to $SCAN_a$ , when both columns are located on the same Node.
+As the prefetching of b in $SCAN_b$ and the load and subsequent filter of a in $SCAN_a$ will execute in parallel, caching therefore directly reduces the memory bandwidth available to $SCAN_a$, when both columns are located on the same Node.

 Due to the challenges posed by sharing memory bandwidth we will benchmark prefetching in two configurations.
-The first will find both columns $\mathbf{a}$ and $\mathbf{b}$ located on the same Node.
-We expect to demonstrate the memory bottleneck in this situation by execution time of $SCAN_a$ rising by the amount of time spent prefetching in $SCAN_b$ .
-The second improve the sections in this chapter qdp bench code for now uses only the 4 on-node dsas, check (given time) whether round-robinning to all available makes a positive difference setup will see the columns distributed over two Nodes, still DDR-SDRAM, however.
+The first will find both columns $\mathbf a$ and $\mathbf b$ located on the same Node.
+We expect to demonstrate the memory bottleneck in this situation by execution time of $SCAN_a$ rising by the amount of time spent prefetching in $SCAN_b$.
+The second setup will see the columns distributed over two Nodes, still DDR-SDRAM, however.
 In this configuration $SCAN_a$ should only suffer from the additional threads performing the prefetching.